Save Rodney’s Pillar

 Rodney’s Pillar is a Grade II listed monument, erected at the top of Breidden Hill, Powys, in 1782 to pay tribute to Admiral George Brydges Rodney.

-We are a not for profit organisation whose mission is to preserve Rodney’s Pillar for the benefit of the public as a prominent heritage landmark.
-The pillar is in desperate need of repair and we urgently need your help to save this iconic monument.
+We are a not for profit organisation with the mission to preserve Rodney’s Pillar for the benefit of the public as a prominent heritage landmark.
 An outward bulge has formed on the side of the pillar, approximately a third of the way up, with vertical cracks and small holes forming.
 Without structural repairs, the pillar is in danger of falling down.
-The cost of the repairs could be as much as £200K.

 Registered Charity Number : 1186259